wahidcs50/Images-processing-with-OpenCV/README.md

 # Histogram Equalization
 Histogram equalization is a technique used to enhance the contrast and improve the overall appearance of an image.
 It redistributes the pixel intensities in an image to achieve a more balanced histogram, resulting in improved visual quality.
 ![equ](https://github.com/monly98/Images-processing-with-OpenCV/assets/93678291/3bc05318-64e5-4143-b077-40323f9a0b04)
+# Image processing with frequency domain filters

+Image processing in the frequency domain involves transforming an image from the spatial domain to the frequency domain using techniques such as the Fast Fourier Transform (FFT).
+Frequency domain filters can then be applied to the transformed image to achieve desired effects such as noise removal, sharpening, or blurring.

+This repository provides implementation of high pass and low pass filters, which are commonly used in frequency domain filtering.
+High pass filters allow for preserving and enhancing high-frequency components, while low pass filters enable smoothing and preserving low-frequency information in an image.